pymupdf/PyMuPDF/docs/page.rst

       * If content does not fit in the rectangle, the developer has two choices:

-        - **either** be just informed (and accept a no-op),
+        - **either** only be informed about this (and accept a no-op, just like with the other textbox insertion methods),
-        - **or** (`scale=True` - the default) scale down the content until it fits.
+        - **or** (`scale_low=0` - the default) scale down the content until it fits.

       :arg rect_like rect: rectangle on page to receive the text.
       :arg str,Story text: the text to be written.
-Can contain plain text and HTML tags with styling instructions.
+Can contain a mixture of plain text and HTML tags with styling instructions.
 Alternatively, a :ref:`Story` object may be specified (in which case the internal Story generation step will be omitted).
 A Story must have been generated with all required styling and Archive information.
       :arg str css: optional string containing additional CSS instructions.
-Ignored if `text` is a Story.
+This parameter is ignored if `text` is a Story.
-      :arg float scale_low: if necessary scale down the content until it fits in the target rectangle.
+      :arg float scale_low: if necessary, scale down the content until it fits in the target rectangle.
 This sets the down scaling limit.
 Default is 0, no limit.
-A value of 1 means no down-scaling.
+A value of 1 means no down-scaling permitted.
 A value of e.g. 0.2 means maximum down-scaling by 80%.
       :arg Archive archive: an Archive object that points to locations where to find images or non-standard fonts.
-If `text` refers to images, this parameter is always reqired.
-Ignored if `text` is a Story.
+If `text` refers to images or non-standard fonts, this parameter is required.
+This parameter is ignored if `text` is a Story.
       :arg int rotate: one of the values 0, 90, 180, 270.
 Depending on this, text will be filled:

           - 0: top-left to bottom-right.